 Blueberry Chutney with Basil & Lime - 1 Quart

 Ever the viewer of TV cooking shows, I enjoy watching Anthony Bourdain: No Reservations.
 He was filming somewhere in Southeast Asia.
 Sitting on a table was a bowl of something topped with blueberries, basil, and lime zest.
 What an odd set of bedfellows.
 This chutney has no reservations!

-blueberries 1 cup fresh, frozen, or dried; coarsely chopped if large
+blueberries, 1 cup, fresh, or frozen, or dried; coarsely chopped if large

 1 Prepare the chutney base and the other ingredients.
 Mix well in a large bowl.

 2 Gather a plate slightly smaller than the diameter of the bowl and place on top of the ingredients.
 Weight down with a heavy jar from the pantry.
 When a brine is formed, (about 30 minutes), fill a clean jar, tamping lightly as you go until about 3 inches from the jar lip.

-3 Use your Perfect Pickler instruction booklet to complete the recipe or view our web instruction.
+3 Use your Perfect Pickler® instruction booklet to complete the recipe or view our web instruction.

-4 Serving suggestions: a spritz of sherry vinegar adds a bright note
+4 Serving suggestions: a drizzle of sherry vinegar adds a bright note

 For my original recipe Lone Stare Grapefruit Chutney, email me at: email@example.com